 In efforts to heighten awareness of dog attack danger, the USPS named April 9-15 as National Dog Bite Prevention Week.
 This is designated to encourage training and continuing education on dog bite prevention nationally.

 Have you been injured as a result of a dog attack?
 Colorado law allows for recovery from damages such as medical costs, pain, and emotional distress.
-The Law Firm of Jeremy Rosenthal defends the rights of injury victims by pursuing financial reparations through civil actions.
+The Denver personal injury lawyers at the Law Firm of Jeremy Rosenthal defend the rights of injury victims by pursuing financial reparations through civil actions.
 Contact the office today at (303) 825-2223 for a free consultation.